giorgiokito/WAI/README.md

   - **facebook**
   - **twitter**
   - **linkedin**
-  - *Additional platforms can be added as needed.*
+  - *Additional platforms may be added as needed.*

 ### Locations

 The company may operate from multiple physical locations.
-In the JSON file, the `locations` field can include a summary or a few key locations.
-For companies with a large number of branches, it is recommended to provide a reference to a dedicated API endpoint supplying the full details.
+In the main JSON file, the `locations` field can include a summary or a few key locations.
+For companies with a large number of branches, it is recommended to provide a reference to a dedicated API endpoint that supplies the full details.

-Each location object (when included inline) contains:
+Each inline location object contains:

 - **name** (string): The location’s designation (e.g., "Main Headquarters", "Downtown Outlet").
 - **type** (string): The category of the location (e.g., `Production`, `Office`, `retail`, `head quarter`, `warehouse`, `laboratory`).